Kittanning, Pennsylvania

 Kittanning (/kɪˈtænɪŋ/ ki-TAN-ing) is a borough in Armstrong County, Pennsylvania, United States, and its county seat.
 It is situated 36 mi northeast of Pittsburgh, along the east bank of the Allegheny River.
 The population was 3,921 at the 2020 census.

 The name is derived from Kithanink, which means 'on the main river' in Lenape or the Delaware language, from kit- 'big' + hane 'mountain river' + -ink (suffix used in place names).
 "The main river" is a Lenape term for the Allegheny and Ohio combined, which they considered as all one river.
-The borough and its bridge have been used as a setting for several recent films.
+The borough and its bridge have been used as a setting for several films.